NehalSinghal/jeevan-aranya-belvandi/index.md

 Amazon is also only in supply chain management, yet more influence than producers.

-Online initiative for Belvandi.
+Online initiative for Belvan.
 Prateek effort.
 Core Team Management weak.
 It takes atleast two years to establish a business.

-Belvandi to Pune goods transportation, mini truck rate.
+Belvan to Pune goods transportation, mini truck rate.
 Distribution.

 Value unlocking.
 Make people farmers.
 Terrace farming.
 All kinds of plants.

 Office going people have vacant terrace.
 Facilitate urban farming for urban people.
 Khetify from IIT KGP guys in Gurgaon.
 Highly monetized.
 We should make open source, sharing, caring and justified, people centric community based inclusive sustainable model.

-Make Belvandi base.
-Handle Pune and other regions from Belvandi.
+Make Belvan base.
+Handle Pune and other regions from Belvan.

 Black pepper also sowed.
 3-4 places black pepper planted.

 Black pepper development in dome.
 Unni Nair house in Conoor, Kerala.
 Dense forest in his house.

 Neem was not growing.
 Mahaneem as an alternative to Neem grows in Dehradun.
 Looks somewhat like Neem.
 Color lighter than Neem.
 Used for medicine and plywood.
-Belvandi also has Mahaneem.
+Belvan also has Mahaneem.
 Turmeric.
 Black pepper planted at Mahaneem base.

-Snakes not seen so far at Belvandi farm.
+Snakes not seen so far at Belvan farm.

 Bamboo and bananas to be planted. **TODO**